Corruption In International Business A Case Study Solution and Analysis

-NASCAR is a car racing business with having USP of high quality car racing with a global structure.
+Corruption In International Business A Case Study Analysis is a vehicle racing business with having USP of high quality auto racing with a global structure.
 Its sector is sports team and occasions.

-1. Developing and Preserving Facebook Page.
+1. Keeping and developing Facebook Page.

-4. Introducing multiculturalism at occasions.
+4. Introducing multiculturalism at events.

 5. Improving Customer Experience at Tracks.

-Marketing Spending plan
+Marketing Budget plan